williamiommi/sanity-plugin-icon-manager/README.md

 ## 🚨 Requirements

 > [!WARNING]
-> Starting from version 2, the plugin requires a specific version of the Sanity Studio, it needs to be v3.23.0 or later.
-For more information see the following [link](https://www.sanity.io/docs/internationalizing-plugins-ui).
+> Starting from version 2, with the introduction of studio localization, the plugin requires Sanity Studio version 3.23.0 or later.
+For more information, see the following [link](https://www.sanity.io/docs/internationalizing-plugins-ui).

 <br /><br />